ingmarfjolla/ardupilot-ascon/readme.md

 # ArduPilot x Ascon

-This repo holds the work I have on adding Ascon(https://csrc.nist.gov/csrc/media/Presentations/2023/the-ascon-family/images-media/june-21-mendel-the-ascon-family.pdf) encryption to ArduPilot and QGroundControl.
+This repo holds the work I have on adding Ascon(https://csrc.nist.gov/csrc/media/Presentations/2023/the-ascon-family/images-media/june-21-mendel-the-ascon-family.pdf) encryption of the mavlink payload to ArduPilot and QGroundControl.
 It's mainly a proof of concept and is not production ready nor does it uphold security properties since a couple of messages are not being encrypted and the nonce is currently hardcoded just to make this POC work.

 To clone this repo and all it's submodules, run `git clone --recurse-submodules https://github.com/ingmarfjolla/ardupilot-ascon.git`.